 What is local food?
 Have you ever seen any?
-Local food is food produced locally (within a 100 mile radius) by resident farmers and neighbors.
-Local food includes vegetables, fruits, jams, jellies, meats, eggs, milk, bread, desserts, and much more.
-Local foods represent local micro economies that support people and towns, villages and cities with cultural production of specialties.
-While many foods like dairy products, eggs, cheese and bread are available almost everywhere, different places have different traditional recipes for specialty items.
-Buying local food supports micro industries and the establishment and continuation of site specific traditions.
-In addition, there are sustainable benefits to buying and eating local food.
+Apples in your grocery store are sometimes picked months before they reach your kitchen!
+Local food is food produced locally (within a 100+ or - mile radius) by resident farmers and neighbors.
+Sometimes local is defined as food that is grown and processed within a state or region.
+Local foods include vegetables, fruits, jams, jellies, honey, meats, eggs, milk, cheeses, bread, desserts, and much more.
+Local foods represent local micro-economies that support people and towns, villages and cities with cultural production of specialties.
+While many foods like dairy products, eggs, cheese, and bread are available almost everywhere, different places have different traditional recipes for specialty items.
+Buying local food supports micro industries and the establishment and continuation of site-specific traditions.
+Also, there are sustainable benefits to buying and eating local food.
 One obvious perk is fresher tasting food.
 Buying local helps support your community and its farmers.
 Your encouragement creates social interaction around food, food production and commerce and the people and farms involved.
 Buying local products is far better for the environment as it requires much less energy to transport food locally than across the country or around the world.

 Activity 5 – design a local food product